A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 Since 2010, Bardo’s flagship restaurant in Hamilton has been serving delicious Italian-inspired fare.

 Stop by for stone-baked pizzas, vibrant salads and hearty entrees in a lively atmosphere.
-Sip a craft beer or a signature cocktail as you enjoy your meal—they pair perfectly with the menu.
+Sip on a craft beer or a signature cocktail as you enjoy your meal, designed to pair perfectly with the menu.

 Location: 258 Locke Street South, Hamilton